sn-timothygoh/SwiperToDo/README.md

 # SwiperToDo

+## About This Project

+---

+In this project, `<SwipeListView>` is used which is also a vertical ListView but the rows can be swiped open and closed.
+By the way, this project is a tryout so don't bother it.

-How to use this app?
+## How to use this app?

 ![Screenshot](/img/Screenshot_index.png)
 ![Screenshot](/img/Screenshot_create_task.png)